 - Wildlife Sanctuaries-36

 - Safari Zoo-01

 For smooth functioning of the department, various policies are formulated and periodically reviewed for implementation.
 These strategies focus on sustainable conservation and management of wildlife through public participation and liaison with national and international organizations.
 The status of wildlife resources of the province, in turn, is improving.
 The department has succeeded to conserve and preserve the vanishing wildlife species.

 The Punjab has an extensive expanse of fisheries resources with great potential.
 The major natural resources are Rivers, Canals, Reservoirs, Lakes, and Water Logged Areas etc. covering a total area of about 3 million hectares (7.5 million acres).
 Besides sustainable exploitation of natural resources, the fish culture activities in private sector have been considerably increased in the last two decades.
-At present about 61,000 acres have been brought under fish culture and more than 65% fish is coming from private fish farms.
+At present about 81,350 acres have been brought under fish culture and total fish production is 113500 metric ton annually.